Employee referral programs have been one of the favorite and most successful ways for employers to attract new talents to their organizations.

 5. Higher productivity

 Referred candidates usually have an extra urge and motivation to prove themselves in the new organization.
-That’s why it’s not uncommon to see higher productivity among referred candidates.
+Many referred employees feel a sense of responsibility toward the colleague who recommended them, which often translates into higher engagement and stronger early performance.

 6. Improved company culture